-The use of virtual credit cards can replace out-dated and cumbersome paper checks and associated manual-process inefficiencies.
+The use of virtual credit cards can replace out-dated and cumbersome paper checks and the associated manual-process inefficiencies.
 With single-issue virtual-cards, accounts payable departments can focus less on processing payments and more on financial responsibilities.
-No more writing checks, stuffing checks in envelopes, metering envelopes.
+No more writing checks, stuffing checks in envelopes, and metering envelopes.
 In addition to saving time, you reduce or eliminate the risks of human error with a streamlined accounts payable process through single-issued virtual cards.
-Bascially, A/P departments can combat the challenges in the accounts payable process by issuing virtual cards.
+Basically, A/P departments can combat the challenges in the accounts payable process by issuing virtual cards.

 Virtual credit cards cost you nothing - in fact, you'll earn cash back with monthly rebates.
 Really.
 When compared to the check, which most companies agree costs a minimum of $3.50 to $5.00 for mid-sized companies and from $10.00 - $20.00 for larger organizations, the virtual card immediately returns your investment in the program, if any was required.
-Costs associated with check payments are for supplies like check stock, MICR toner, envelopes and postage.
-Then there are the soft costs of the time and labor required to get them folded, stuffed and posted to the mail.
-With the right B2B ePayment program, you can eliminate the majority of your check payments by migrating some payments to Virtual Cards and others, to vendors who won't accept a card payment, to ACH as a back-up ePayment method.
+Costs associated with check payments are for supplies like check stock, MICR toner, envelopes, and postage.
+Then there are the soft costs of the time and labor required to get them folded, stuffed, and posted to the mail.
+With the right payment automation software, you can eliminate the majority of your check payments by migrating some payments to Virtual Cards and others to ACH as a back-up ePayment method.
 Both substantially reduce your hard and soft costs.

 Earn Cash Rebates On Monthly Spend

-Virtual credit cards provide more much security than physical credit cards.
-By allowing you to preset the actual payment dollar amount and tying that payment to the invoices you are paying, the 16-digit card number is unique for each payment and is for single use only.
-Since the card is not physical, it cannot be stolen nor re-used.
+Virtual credit cards provide much more security than physical credit cards.
+V-Cards allow you to preset the actual payment dollar amount and tie that payment to the invoices you are paying.
+The 16-digit card number is unique for each payment and is for single use only.
+Since the card is not physical, it cannot be stolen or re-used.
 The card also expires once the maximum dollar amount has been spent.
 The CFO will appreciate the benefit of not having to provide vendors/suppliers with an open line of credit and bank on the fact that the risks of theft and fraud are significantly reduced with this innovative payment method.